 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision In the classroom, all our pupils are encouraged to develop independent learning strategies and self-help skills before seeking adult for help.
 These include: Peer to peer support Sourcing classroom resources Selecting and using a range of appropriate tools Developing thinking and problem-solving skills Resources are available in all classrooms and equipment can be easily accessed by all to aid independence.
-These include: Word/sound mats Hundred squares/number lines Maths resources Talk tins Coloured overlays where appropriate Pencil grips where appropriate Word Banks Toolkits Target books Visual timetables are on display in class- Where Learning Support Assistants are in the classroom, they facilitate independence Our pupils have personalised equipment to help them to learn, such as talking tins, overlays and timers Our pupils have access to the following if appropriate: Differentiated resources Visual timetables Personalised task cards Prompt cards Time out systems Visuals Where appropriate, Learning Support Partners who work 1:1 with our pupils encouraging them to be very specific about what they need help with and what they have already done to find help themselves.
+These include: Word / sound mats / flash cards Hundred squares/number lines Maths resources Talk tins Coloured overlays where appropriate Word Banks Target books Where Learning Support Assistants are in the classroom, they facilitate independence.
+Our pupils have personalised equipment to help them to learn, such as talking tins, overlays and timers.
+Our pupils have access to the following if appropriate: Differentiated resources Visual timetables Personalised task cards Prompt cards Time out systems Visuals Now / Next boards Ear defenders Individual workstations Where appropriate, Learning Support Partners who work 1:1 with our pupils encouraging them to be very specific about what they need help with and what they have already done to find help themselves.
 We encourage the use of: Peer to peer support Learning areas Specialised resources Self-checking Use of highly differentiated toolkits etc. We will ensure that our pupils who require a high amount of 1:1 support will have that support delivered by a number of different adults throughout the day/week.
-This will ensure our pupils build resilience and self-coping strategies to enable them to cope when and if a key LSA or their teacher is absent A range of personalised resources will be available to support our pupils, such as: Personalised visual timetables Now and next planning boards Task cards rooms to aid independence Communication Prompts / visuals All KS2 children have access to a regular Individual work stations (in and out of homework club where help and access to a class, if appropriate) computer is guaranteed Individual behaviour support plans All children have access to our Whole Health care plans School Positive Behaviour System and staff Intimate Care Plans are trained in and implement de-escalation Risk assessments strategies throughout the school.
-Learning Passports / Provision Maps • Residential trips in Year 3, 4, 5 and 6 Sensory Diet challenges and encourage the development Access to the ARB of age-appropriate self-help skills Personalised integration plans Adults are aware that children who are Tools, furniture adapted to need emotionally healthy are more able to develop self-help skills and independence
+This will ensure our pupils build resilience and self-coping strategies to enable them to cope when and if a key LSA or their teacher is absent.
+A range of personalised resources will be available to support our pupils, such as: Personalised visual timetables Now and next planning boards Task cards

+All KS2 children have access to a regular homework club where help and access to a computer is guaranteed.
+All children have access to our Whole School Positive Behaviour System and staff are trained in and implement de-escalation strategies throughout the school.
+Residential trips in Yr 5 and 6 challenge and encourage the development of age- appropriate self-help skills.
+Adults are aware that children who are emotionally healthy are more able to Communication Prompts / visuals Individual workstations (in and out of class, if appropriate) Individual behaviour support plans Health care plans Intimate Care Plans Risk assessments One-Page Profiles / Individual Provision Maps Sensory Diet Access to the ARB Personalised integration plans emotionally healthy are more able to develop self-help skills and independence.
+0 0 Tools, furniture adapted to need.